How to Grow Your Ecommerce Business & Optimize for Sales

 - Create segments on Google Analytics to form data-driven insights on your key buyer groups.

 Now that you have generated store traffic and improved your site’s navigation and product visibility, it’s time to make sure sales conversions happen.
-Shopping statistics show that shipping, additional fees, and taxes are significant causes of shopping cart abandonment.
+Shopping statistics show that cart abandonment gets in the way of 71.42% of shopping carts worldwide, most commonly caused by unexpected shipping, fees, taxes, and friction during checkout.
 To optimize sales conversions, consider doing the following:

 Streamline Your Checkout Process